United Airlines: CEO Oscar Munoz will not take chairman position

 Munoz took the top spot at United in 2015 during trying times for the company.
 He was hired as CEO from outside the company after the company's former cheif, Jeff Smisek, was forced to resign due to a scandal involving the Port Authority of New York and New Jersey.

-Shortly after he took the reins, Munoz suffered a heart attack and underwent a heart transplant, which keeping him out of the office for two months.
+Shortly after he took the reins, Munoz suffered a heart attack and underwent a heart transplant, which kept him out of the office for two months.